Prisoner reentry: Juvenile Re-entry

 Juveniles in the justice system often require different treatment and consideration than their adult counterparts.
 While there is constantly ongoing debate about the ways in which juvenile punishment should be given (whether it should be the same level of severity or differ in approach), often in the form of policy and moral debate, one of the most common methods of responding to juvenile offense is placing juveniles in re-entry programs.

-Juvenile Reentry is a culmination of services, often presented in the form of programs, that help to reintegrate displaced juveniles back into the community.
+Juvenile Reentry is a culmination of services, often delivered through programs, that help to reintegrate displaced juveniles back into the community.
 These programs are often designed to discourage juvenile delinquency and prevent such crimes from happening again.

-Juvenile Re-entry programs involve many stages with each stage playing its own role in helping the juvenile to reform.
+Juvenile Re-entry programs involve many stages, with each stage playing its own role in helping the juvenile reform.
 There is the entry phase, placement phase, transitional phase, and community-based aftercare phase.
-Each of these stages involves varying degrees of supervision over the juvenile while the delinquent is given safer surroundings and taught valuable lessons and ways of life that ultimately will help them to be a more valuable and safe addition to the community.
+Each stage involves varying degrees of supervision over the juvenile, while the delinquent is given safer surroundings and taught valuable lessons and ways of life that ultimately will help them become a more valuable and safe addition to the community.